Use the quote form above to compare plans and pick the plan that’s best for you. Just divide your trip cost among travelers.

 Travel insurance covers the non-refundable portion of your trip so that you don’t incur penalties if you have a covered reason to cancel your trip.
 It also covers medical expenses, medical evacuation costs, baggage, and trip interruption costs.
 Most travel advisors will recommend buying travel insurance.
 It’s a smart investment.

 - At least $1000 in travel delay coverage

 - If traveling outside the USA: $50,000 in Medical Coverage

-- Canceling for work reasons – some policies include this
+- Canceling for work reasons – included in some policies

 Travel insurance for the rest of your non-refundable travel expenses is a good idea, but you don’t need insurance for frequent flyer miles.